AK-Homberger/NMEA2000-TempPressure/README.md

 The data is sent to NME2000 network with PGN130310 (Outside Environmental Parameters)

-The wiring is detailled in the schematices avove.
+The wiring is detailled in the schematics avove.

 The project requires the NMEA2000 and the NMEA2000_esp32 libraries from Timo Lappalainen: https://github.com/ttlappalainen.
 Both libraries have to be downloaded and installed.